 The BMI Is NOT a Reliable Indicator of “Fatness”

 The BMI is mathematical “snake oil.”
-It does not, and cannot, pass the muster in terms of taking an honest look at what it truly means to be of an unhealthy weight.
-And the unfortunate truth is that there are much better and more scientifically sound ways to make this determination that, for whatever reason, aren’t being used by the medical system.
+It does not, and cannot, pass muster in terms of taking an honest look at what it truly means to be of an unhealthy weight.
+And the unfortunate truth is that there are many better and more scientifically sound ways to make this determination that, for whatever reason, aren’t being used by the medical system.
 This has disastrous consequences for public health.”10

 The Waist-Height Ratio: A Better Measure of Obesity